-Gary A. Olson, President; B.A., Kings College; M.A., University of Connecticut; Ph.D., Indiana University of Pennsylvania.
+Gary A. Olson, President; B.A., King's College; M.A., University of Connecticut; Ph.D., Indiana University of Pennsylvania.

-Amanda Gross, Chief of Staff, B.A., Colby College; M.ED., University of Miami.
+Kari Costelloe, Chief of Staff; B.A., University at Buffalo; Ed.M., University at Buffalo; M.A., University of Galway.